As UN Security Council takes up Ukraine, a potentially dramatic meeting may be at hand

 There’s no guarantee that Lavrov and Zelenskyy will physically cross paths on Wednesday.
 They could choose to come into the room at different times.
 Still, the very possibility marks a newly fraught moment for a council that has fractiously discussed the war in Ukraine many, many times.

-Wednesday’s session also offers Russia a chance to respond within the United Nations to Zelenskyy’s high-profile speech Tuesday next door at the General Assembly, which is holding its annual meeting of world leaders.
+Wednesday’s session also offered Russia a chance to respond within the United Nations to Zelenskyy’s high-profile speech Tuesday next door at the General Assembly, which is holding its annual meeting of world leaders.
 The Ukrainian president accused Russia of using food, energy and even children as weapons in the war — and he warned other leaders that “when hatred is weaponized against one nation, it never stops there.”

 In the chair’s seat: Albanian Prime Minister Edi Rama, whose country currently holds the council’s rotating presidency and who chose the meeting topic.